 What is Gulf TREE and why do we need it?

-The Gulf Tools for Resilience Exploration Engine (Gulf TREE) will be a "one stop" website where users can walk through a series of questions that will help them identify the best climate tool for their needs.
+The Gulf Tools for Resilience Exploration Engine (Gulf TREE) is a new website where users can walk through a series of questions that help them identify the best climate tool for their needs.
 Stakeholders have identified guidance in climate tool and model selection as a critical need - it can be difficult to find the right tool and overwhelming to know which tool to select.

 Who are the Gulf TREE partners?